woctezuma/google-colab/README.md

 The goal of these [Google Colab](https://colab.research.google.com/) notebooks is to catpure the distribution of Steam banners and generate new samples.

+## Usage

+-   Run `download_steam_banners.ipynb` to download Steam banners.
+-   Run `GAN.ipynb` to train one of the suggested GANs, preferably DCGAN, to generate Steam banners.

 ## References

 -   [Goodfellow, Ian, et al. "Generative adversarial nets."
 Advances in neural information processing systems.
 2014.](https://arxiv.org/abs/1406.2661)